Give2Peer/g2p-server-symfony/README.md

 - [x] Setting: Optional HTTPS (somewhat, we're still self-signed)
 - [x] Setting: Semantic bundle configuration
 - [x] Provide stats about the total number of items
+- [x] Feature: Attach a PNG picture to an item
+- [x] Feature: Attach a GIF picture to an item
 - [ ] Freeze the API